The Seven Year Residency Program Includes:

 Residents at the PGY-1 level spend three months completing their neurology requirements for the ABNS.
-The remaining nine months are split between rotations on neurosurgery, cardiothoracic intensive care unit, surgical intensive care unit, emergency department, otolaryngology, and neuropathology/radiology.
+The remaining nine months are split between rotations on neurosurgery, surgical intensive care unit, otolaryngology, neurology’s hyperacute stroke treatment team (HASTE), neurocritical intensive care unit and neuropathology/radiology.

 Residents at the PGY-4 level are considered “senior residents.”
 As seniors, the residents spend four months at St. Louis Children’s Hospital where they are responsible for their own service and eight months at Barnes-Jewish Hospital on a chief-led service.
 The senior residents are expected to function as first assistants in the operating room with their attending surgeons.

 At St. Louis Children’s Hospital, the senior resident is responsible for managing the pediatric neurosurgical service.
 The resident works in concert with a pediatric neurosurgery fellow and a team of nurse practitioners and physician assistants to see patients on the ward and in the clinics and maintain a busy operative schedule.